-Members were reminded that as part of the More Membership, a whole range of classes and activities are included in the cost of the membership.
-In some cases, bookings were made and the customers cannot or do not turn up.
+Members are reminded that as part of the More Membership, a whole range of classes and activities are included in the cost of the membership.
+In some cases, bookings are made and the customers cannot or do not turn up.
 In less popular classes this has no impact, however in the popular classes it means that people cannot get booked and are on the waiting list, but the class goes ahead with spaces available thus disappointing some customers.
 As a result of feedback from some customers, a trial change to the procedure was piloted, further feedback received and the procedure changed as follows:

 Previous Booking Procedure New Booking Procedure Booking online opens 12am (midnight), 7 days in advance of class Booking online opens 6.15am, 4 days in advance of class Booking via telephone/reception, 7 days in advance from when centre opens Booking via telephone/reception, 4 days in advance from when centre opens Manual waiting list Automated waiting list notifying user of gaining space in class No penalty for "no-shows" or late cancellations Introduction of 3 strike rule.
-Failure to cancel class within 3 hours of it

-commencing results in a strike.
-3 strikes

-remove member booking privilege for a

-28 day period
+Failure to cancel class within 3 hours of it commencing results in a strike.
+3 strikes remove member booking privilege for a 28 day period

-A Section 75 screening form was circulated and an EQIA was not required.
+A Section 75 screening form is enclosed and an EQIA is not required.

-Proposed by Councillor Montgomery Seconded by Councillor Logue and agreed that the report be noted and the Equality Screening form approved.
+RECOMMENDATION: that the report be noted and the Equality Screening form approved.

-ACTION BY: Matt McDowell, Head of Leisure
+Prepared by: Matt McDowell, Head of Leisure